 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Prabhakar Singh: This method uses small amounts of hazardous reagents that can be managed and handled according to your existing laboratory health and safety policies.
+Prabhakar Singh: This method uses small amounts of chemicals and reagents that can be managed and handled according to your existing laboratory health and safety policies.
 [1]

 INTERVIEW: Prabhakar Singh says the statement above in an interview-style shot, looking slightly off-camera.